AlfredSpielman/BinanceTools/ReadMe.md

     # True = normal distribution, False = linear distribution, [default: False]
     norm_dist = False   # <-- edit, type of orders distribution

-    # Do you want to print all orders? [bool, default: True]
-    show = True         # <-- edit, keep True to see your orders printed in console before placing them

     run = check_params(coin, pair)
     if run:
-        order_manager(client, portfolio,
-                      side, coin, pair, start, end, steps, part, amount, norm_dist, show)
+        order_manager(client, portfolio, side, coin, pair, start, end, steps, part, amount, norm_dist)
 ```

 #### check_params
-If you execute line like this: `run = check_params('ABC', 'XYZ')`, you'll get result as below:
+If you execute `run = check_params('ABC', 'XYZ')`, you'll get result:
 ```
 Missing coin ABC in params.Coins
 Missing coin XYZ in params.Coins
 ```
 Also variable `run` will be `False`, and code won't run any further.
 Before moving further, you have to add missing coins to
 `params.Coins`.
-For example `BTC` has below params:
+For example `BTC` has below parameters:

 `'BTC': {'lot': 6, 'price': 2}`

-If you want to trade **BTC**, you can place order only with:
+If you want to trade **BTC**, you can open order only with:
-- precision = 2 on the price value.
+- price value with precision = 2
-- precision = 6 on the lot value,
+- lot value with precision = 6

-You can check precision manually in binance by typing values in BUY/SELL window and checking how many decimals are accepted, like below:
+You can check precision manually in Binance BUY/SELL window by checking how many decimals are accepted, like below:

 ![BTC precision](images/BTC_precision.png)

 #### part vs. amount
 Difference between `part` and `amount`:
-- `part` is used to take some % of your asset based on your portfolio.
-For example if you wish to trade 100% of a coin
+- `part` is used to take a percentage of your free asset based on your portfolio.
+For example if you wish to trade 100%
-you should set `part = 100`, and `amount = None`.
+of your coin you should set `part = 100`, and `amount = None`.
 - `amount` is used to trade specific amount of your asset.
 For example if you wish to trade exactly 1000 USDT,
 you should set `amout = 1000` and `part = None`.

-Code will check if you gave both variables with value and ask to correct it.
-Also code will check if you have provided
+Code will check for errors:
+- if you gave both variables with a value (`if (part is not None) & (amount is not None)`)
-amount above your free asset and ask to correct it as well.
+- if you have provided amount above your free assets (`if amount > balance`)

 #### steps
-Once your parameters are complete, you can place your first order.
-Program will ask you some questions on the run.
+Once your parameters are ready, you can open your first order.
+Program will ask some questions on the run.
-In Binance the minimum value of an order has to be **10 USDT/C** or **0.0001 BTC**.
+In Binance the minimum value of an order has to be **10 USD** or **0.0001 BTC**.
 If you wish to trade with other pair,
 please edit `def order_adjustment()` in `functions/orders.py`.
 Questions to answer:
-- do you want to place more orders then specified in `steps` if there is a possibility?
-Code will look for the maximum number of
+- do you want to open more orders then specified in `steps` if there is a possibility?
+Code will look for the maximum
-steps to split your orders while staying above `min_val`.
+number of steps to split your orders while staying above `min_val`.
-- do you want to place less order then specified in `steps` if at least 1 of the orders is below `min_val`?
+- do you want to open less orders then specified in `steps` if at least 1 is below `min_val`?
 - abort?

 #### norm_dist